janmaru/janmaru.github.io/README.md

-#Three useless and sometimes dangerous data structures.
+# Three useless and sometimes dangerous data structures.

-##1
-### The Heisenberg Tower
+## The Heisenberg Tower.

 The Heisenberg tower is simply a pile of items.
 But you can't know at the same time either the value of an item or its position.